RelativityMC/C2ME-fabric/README.md

 </div>

 ## So what is C2ME?
-C2ME is a Fabric mod designed to improve the performance of chunk generation, I/O, and loading.
+C^2M-Engine or C2ME is a for short is a  Fabric mod designed to improve the performance of chunk generation, I/O, and loading.
 This is done by taking advantage of multiple CPU cores in parallel.
 For the best performance it is recommended to use C2ME with [Lithium](https://github.com/CaffeineMC/lithium-fabric) and [Starlight](https://github.com/Spottedleaf/Starlight).
+What does C2ME stand for?
+Concurrent chunky management engine, its about making the game better threaded and more scallable in regards to world gen and chunk io performance.
 ## So what is C2ME not?

 C2ME is not production ready and still pretty experimental.